Everest Base Camp Trek FAQs

 Travel insurance for the Everest base camp trek is compulsory.
 There should be any accidental cases or may have an attitude problem so we highly recommend buying good travel insurance which covers up to 6000m with an emergency evacuation service included.

 Yes, we provide an experienced government license holder English speaking guide.
 Our guide is friendly, helpful and informative.

 We mostly use trekking porters to carry your stuff.
 Sometimes, we also use Yak/Jopke in a bigger group.

 Yes, our guide and porters are well equipped and we provide them with work insurance for any accidental cases.

 It is expected so tipping for the guide and porter is common.
-Normally, 100 USD for one porter and double than porter is a basic tip from successful Everest base camp trek.
+Normally, 100 USD for one porter and double that porter is a basic tip from a successful Everest base camp trek.
 If you are very much happy with their service, that’s up to you how much plus you tip.